zulip/zulip/docs/testing/philosophy.md

   run, and produce this output".

 In the Zulip context:
-* Zulip uses the same API for our webapp as for our mobile clients and third-party API clients, and most of our server tests are written against the Zulip API.
+* Zulip uses the same API for our web app as for our mobile clients and third-party API clients, and most of our server tests are written against the Zulip API.
 * The tests for Zulip's incoming webhooks work by sending actual